Cantharidus nolfi

 Cantharidus nolfi is a species of sea snail, a marine gastropod mollusk in the family Trochidae, the top snails.

 Description

 The length of the shell varies between 6.5 mm and 8.5 mm.
+This sea snail is a broadcast spawner resulting in embryos developing into planktonic trocophore larvae, juvenile veligers and finally becoming fully grown adults.
+It is a deposit feeder and grazer.

 Distribution

 This marine species occurs off the Philippines.